SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 To make creating programs, writing program code (commands), executing it, and other operations that have to do with programming more convenient, we need a **development environment** (IDE) like **IntelliJ**.

-### Programming languages, compilers, interpreters, and environments for development
+### Programming Languages, Compilers, Interpreters, and Environments for Development
 **Programming languages** are artificial languages (syntax for expression), designed to **issue commands** which we expect the computer to read, process, and execute.
 With the help of programming languages, we write series of commands (**programs**) which **tell the computer what to do**.
 Execution of computer programs can be achieved by using either a **compiler** or an **interpreter**.

 **The compiler** translates code from a programming language into **machine code** and for each construct (command) in the code, it chooses an appropriate, predefined fragment of machine code while simultaneously checking the program's text for **errors**.
 Together, all the compiled fragments represent the original program translated in machine code, exactly how the computer's microprocessor is expecting it.
 After it's been compiled, the program can be directly executed by the microprocessor in cooperation with the operating system.
 Compiled programming languages **compile the program** before executing it and find syntactic errors (incorrect commands) during compile time.
 Languages like C++, C#, Java, Swift, and Go work with compilers.